 On the first few days, Cambodians will clean house, prepare food for blessing by the local monks, make merit at the local temple, and (for younger Cambodians) play traditional games with members of the opposite sex.

 On the last day, as with similar new year celebrations in Thailand and Laos, young and old alike splash water upon one another to mark the occasion.

-Unlike most Cambodian holidays which follow the lunar calendar, Chaul Chnam Thmey follows the Gregorian calendar - celebrated for three days, set every April 13 to 15.
+Unlike most Cambodian holidays which follow the lunar calendar, Chaul Chnam Thmey follows the Gregorian calendar - celebrated for three days from April 13 to 15.

 The Royal Plowing Ceremony is a religious ceremony marking the beginning of the rice-planting season in Cambodia.
 On this day, the King's representatives plow a field in Phnom Penh with sacred cows, then divine the coming season based on what foodstuffs the cows eat afterward.

 The ceremony dates back to the mid-1200s, derived from an ancient Hindu ritual designed to ensure a good harvest.
 Cambodians believe the ceremony can account for events like floods, bumper crops, famine, and illness.

-The ploughing ceremony is traditionally held on the fourth day of the sixth lunar month.
+The plowing ceremony is traditionally held on the fourth day of the sixth lunar month.
 This corresponds to the following dates in the Gregorian Calendar:

 2019 – May 7